Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/project-css-framework.md

   - [ ] Light
   - [ ] Dark
   - [ ] Link (this is not a button, make sure to style it)
 - [ ] Form styles.
-You should style these form elements:
+You should style these form elements.
+Look at the notes [here](https://github.com/Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/blob/master/lessons/lesson-06.md#challenge).
-  - [ ] input type
+  - [ ] input types: text, email, password, and textarea
+- [ ] Nav bar.
+Design a nav bar.